-The purpose of the counterpoise or lightning protection system is to provide low resistance preferred paths for the energy of lightning discharges to safely dissipate without causing damage to equipment or injury to personnel.
+The purpose of the counterpoise or lightning protection system is to provide low resistance preferred paths for the energy of lightning discharges to safely dissipate without causing damage to equipment or damage which could later cause injury to personnel.
 The counterpoise is a separate system and must not be confused with equipment safety grounds that provide personnel protection from electrical shock hazards.
 Provide a continuous counterpoise of minimum AWG #6 (16 square mm) bare, stranded copper wire to protect the entire length of all primary circuits supplying airfield lighting, with a minimum 10 feet (3.0 meter) ground rod installed at least every 2,000 feet (600 meters).
-Do not connect counterpoise system to the light bases except at in-pavement fixtures.
-Refer to Figure 12-1 for an example of a typical installation.
-For additional guidance see NFPA 780, Figure 11.4.2.6.2 and para A-11.1.1
+Do not connect counterpoise system to the light bases except at in-pavement fixtures. \4\ Reference NFPA 780, Figure 11.4.2.6.2 for pertinent information. /4/